MatheusNxt25/MatheusNxt25/README.md

-###  Olá!
-Eu sou o Matheus
+###  Hello!
+I'm Matheus

-- 🔭 Apaixonado por tecnologia
+- 🔭 Passionate about technology
-- 🌱 Estudante Analise e Desenvolvimento de Sistemas 5/5
+- 🌱 Student Analysis and Systems Development 5/5
-- 🔭 Desejo futuramente trabalhar como Desenvolvedor Front End
+- 🔭 I wish to work as a Front End Developer in the future
-- ✨ Trabalho como Auxiliar de Redes na empresa DIGITALNET
+- ✨ I work as a Network Assistant at the company DIGITALNET

 <div align="center">
   <a href="https://github.com/MatheusNxt25">